 - No web server required - Cloudfront serves static assets hyper-effectively as is

-- Distributed “cron” out-of-box - use Cloudwatch Events to trigger a Serverless task or Lambda easily
+- Distributed “cron” out-of-box - use Cloudwatch Events to trigger a Containerized task or Lambda easily

 - And so forth... and so forth.

 Despite the long list above, it’s only a subset of what AWS gives you to develop applications with!
 We didn’t even touch on the plethora of Serverless machine learning capabilities AWS gives you.
-So with so many capabilities that AWS gives, why spend time figuring out how to integrate your traditional server’s or framework’s capabilities with AWS, when you can just code directly for AWS?
-Why spend time doing heavy lifting that AWS addresses for free?
-Instead, use AWS natively, write Lambdas (in the language that makes sense to you) and focus on your business.
+So with so many capabilities that AWS gives, why spend time figuring out how to integrate traditional servers or frameworks with AWS, when you can just code directly for AWS?
+Why spend time doing undifferentiated heavy lifting that AWS already does for you?
+Instead, use AWS as a framework and focus on the customer problem.
 Your customers don’t know about your technology underneath; they care about the problems you solve.
-And at Galvanize, because we care about our purpose and impact so deeply, we 100% agree and integrate deeply with AWS.
+And at Galvanize, because we care about our purpose and impact so deeply, we're a Serverless company and integrate deeply with AWS.